benjamincrom/scrabble/README.md

 ### Conclude Game
 __*ScrabbleGame.conclude_game(empty_rack_player_number=None)*__

-Calculates final scores and winner.
-Awards bonuses and penalties if one player has an empty rack (plays out) at the end of the game.
+Calculates final scores and declares a winner.
+This method will automatically be called and bonuses automatically awared if one player has an empty rack (plays out) when the tile bag is empty.
 ```
->>> game.conclude_game(empty_rack_player_number=1)
+>>> game.conclude_game()
 Game Over!
-Player 1 wins with a score of 39
+Player 1 wins with a score of 10
 ```